-Our diversity objectives, strategy and plan are reviewed and set by the People Committee on recommendation from management which occurs on an annual basis.
-In addition, our People Experience team conducts regular reviews at all levels of the organisation in order to identify levels at which diversity may be improved.
+Our diversity objectives, strategy and plan are reviewed and set annually by the People Committee on recommendation from management.
+In addition, our People Experience team conducts regular reviews at all levels of the organisation to identify levels at which diversity may be improved.
 Appropriate disclosures are made in our Integrated Report.

-Contact's Board Charter requires the Board to ensure that its composition is structured so that it has the appropriate size, knowledge, skill, experience and diversity to enable it to discharge its responsibilities and duties effectively having regard to the law and the highest standards of governance.
+Contact's Board Charter requires the Board to ensure its composition is structured so that it has the appropriate size, knowledge, skill, experience and diversity to enable it to discharge its responsibilities and duties effectively having regard to the law and the highest standards of governance.
 The charter states that the Board recognises the significant value of diversity, and considers factors such as gender, ethnicity and cultural background in its nomination process.
 As part of that commitment, Contact has set an objective that the Board will comprise at least 30% male and 30% female directors at any time.
-The objective is currently met with Contact's Board made up of 43% male directors and 57% female directors.
+The objective is currently met with Contact's Board made up of 57% male directors and 43% female directors.